Infinity101-jpg/BasicPyServerLinux/README.md

 #### • BasicPyServer
 A basic, but very easy to use Python web server for one page sites.
 Offers basic protection, such as full protection against people accessing the filesystem.
+As of now, no external CSS or Javascript files can be used.
 ~
 ##### • Requirements
 Python 3.8+